andrewbaxter/lunk/readme.md

 When the user types into the textbox, this will now happen:

-1. The textbox change event handler executes `eg.event` and does `textbox_value.set`
+1. The textbox change event handler executes `eg.event` and does `textbox_value.set` which marks `l2` as a processing root

 2. `eg.event` walks `l2`.
-Then it walks `l1` and sees that the next link after `l1` is `l2` which was an ancestor on this path - so it must be a cycle. `l1` is skipped entirely, and `l2` is identified as "leaf".
+Then it walks `l1` and sees that the next link after `l1` is `l2` which was an ancestor on this path - so it must be a cycle. `l1` is skipped entirely, and `l2` is identified as a "leaf".

-3. `l2` executes and modifies the textbox element text
+3. `eg.event` starts doing dependency-first traversal starting at `l2`.
+Since there's no dependencies, it executes `l2` and the callback sets `my_value`.

-4. The textbox change event handler executes again, and does `textbox_value.set`
+4. Reached end of graph, `eg.event` ends

-5. Reached end of graph, `eg.event` ends
+No extra value modifications or element changes were made!

 ## Troubleshooting